Watch Healthy Returns: The path forward with Dr. David Ho

 The scientist who changed the course of the AIDS epidemic is now taking a similar approach to fight Covid-19.
-Dr. David Ho joins Meg Tirrell on CNBC's "Healthy Returns: The Path Forward" on Wednesday 7/29 at 4:30p ET.
-Submit questions using #HealthyReturns.
+Dr. David Ho joins Meg Tirrell on CNBC's "Healthy Returns: The Path Forward".

 For more exclusive insights from our reporters and speakers, sign up for our Healthy Returns newsletter to get the latest delivered straight to your inbox weekly.
 And for a front row seat at CNBC Events, you can hear directly from the visionary executives, innovators, leaders and influencers taking the stage in "The Keynote Podcast."
 Listen now, however you get your podcasts.